 What makes this workshop unique?

-Our Experience with Closing the Bones
+My Experience with Closing the Bones

-We have offered and given this massage to a few of our clients.
-Working together as a pair to massage and nurture the woman has been a deeply emotional experience for both we doulas and the mother.
+I have offered and given this massage to hundred of women.
+Working alone or as a pair to massage and nurture a women is deeply emotional experience for both practitioners and the women.
 It is a time out for her; a time to have a silent communion with herself and reflect on her journey to motherhood and to feel the loving hands of her sisters.

 I massaged a woman who was 2 years into her mothering.
 At the end, after her rebozo sifting, we wrapped the rebozo around her hips and sat, one each side of her, each giving firm traction on an end of the scarf, closing her hips.